Farmers voted for Trump. Their faith in him is about to be tested.

 Two of the states voted for President Barack Obama in the previous election, and some trade analysts say the tariffs are deliberately designed to target Trump's agricultural base.
 In particular, they will affect "purple" states that could flip back to Democratic candidates in the next elections.

 Many of the farmers interviewed on their properties voted for Trump.
-Others may not have voted for him but did not vote for Hillary Clinton, opting to write in third-party candidates or leave that part of the ballot blank.
+Others may not have voted for him but did not vote for Hillary Clinton, opting to vote for third-party candidates or leave that part of the ballot blank.

-Despite the pressures, farmers here in the Midwest are holding on in the hope that the president's tactics will get them a fair trade deal, one in which countries aren't slapping American goods with high tariffs while being allowed to freely import into our market.
+Despite the pressures, farmers here in the Midwest are holding on in the hope that the president's tactics will get them a fair trade deal, one in which, they say, countries aren't slapping American goods with high tariffs while being allowed to freely import into our market.

 But if the trade war continues into the spring of 2019, the owners of thousands of smaller farms, many handed down from generation to generation, could face tough decisions, pitting their pocketbooks against the president's policies.